Existence of 3 anti-cocircular truncated M\"obius planes and constructions of strength-4 covering arrays: Introduction

-A pair of orthogoval projective (affine) planes can be used to construct a strength-$3$ covering array (see \cref{subsec:ca} for the definition) $CA(2q^3 -1; 3, q^2 +q +1,q)$ \cite{Raaphorst2014}.
+A pair of orthogoval projective (affine) planes can be used to construct a strength-$3$ covering array (see \cref{subsec:ca} for the definition) $\CA(2q^3 -1; 3, q^2 +q +1,q)$ \cite{Raaphorst2014}.
 The possibility of generalizing or extending the definition of orthogoval planes to other geometric objects in higher dimensions, such as \emph{M{\"o}bius planes}, is mentioned in \cite{Colbourn2022Brett}.
-A strength-$4$ covering array $CA(511; 4, 17, 4)$ obtained in \cite{Tzanakis2016} suggested a connection with \emph{ovoids} in $PG(3,q)$ for $q=4$.
-An ovoid in $PG(3,q)$ is a set of $q^2 +1$ points, no three of which are collinear.
-The plane sections of the ovoid are the blocks of a $3-(q^2 +1 , q+1, 1)$ design, also called a M{\"o}bius plane \cite{okeefe1996}.
+A strength-$4$ covering array $\CA(511; 4, 17, 4)$ obtained in \cite{Tzanakis2016} suggested a connection with \emph{ovoids} in $\PG(3,q)$ for $q=4$.
+An ovoid in $\PG(3,q)$ is a set of $q^2 +1$ points, no three of which are collinear.
+A \emph{$t$-$(v, k, \lambda)$ design} is a pair $(X, \mathcal{B})$ where $X$ is a $v$-set of points and $\mathcal{B}$ is a collection of $k$-subsets of $X$ (blocks) with the property that every $t$-subset of $X$ is contained in exactly $\lambda$ blocks.
+The parameter $\lambda$ is the \emph{index} of the design.
+The plane sections of the ovoid are the blocks of a $3$-$(q^2 +1 , q+1, 1)$ design, also called a M{\"o}bius plane \cite{okeefe1996}.
+Let $(\mathcal{X}, \mathcal{B})$ be a $t$-$(v, k, \lambda)$ design.
+A \emph{truncated} design is obtained from $(\mathcal{X}, \mathcal{B})$ by removing some of its points, $\mathcal{P} \subseteq \mathcal{X}$, and getting $(\mathcal{X'} = \mathcal{X} \setminus \mathcal{P} , \mathcal{B'} = \{ B \cap \mathcal{X'}: B \in \mathcal{B}\} )$.
 We provide an extension of the definition of orthogoval planes.
-A set of $m$ (truncated) M{\"o}bius planes on the same point set is \emph{\name}if the common intersection of any choice of $m$ blocks one from each of the planes is at most size three.
-In other words, any four points cannot be simultaneously contained in three circles, one in each of the M{\"o}bius planes.
+A set of $m$ (truncated) M{\"o}bius planes on the same point set is \emph{anti-cocircular} if the common intersection of any choice of $m$ blocks one from each of the planes is at most size three.
+In other words, any four points cannot be simultaneously contained in $m$ circles, one in each of the M{\"o}bius planes.
+A set of $m$ anti-cocircular M{\"o}bius planes of order $q$ is denoted by $\ACM(m,q)$.
+If those M{\"o}bius planes are truncated, we denote it by $\ACTM(m,q)$.
 In this paper, we have two objectives.
-First, we show the existence of 3 \name truncated M{\"o}bius planes; and second, we build a CA$(3q^4 -2; 4, \frac{q^2 +1}{2}, q)$ for an odd prime power $q$ by vertically concatenating three strength-$3$ covering arrays.
+First, we show the existence of an $\ACTM(3,q)$; and second, we build a $\CA(3q^4 -2; 4, \frac{q^2 +1}{2}, q)$ for any odd prime power $q$ by vertically concatenating three strength-$3$ covering arrays.
 Each strength-$3$ covering array is obtained by a generator matrix whose columns correspond to one of the three truncated M{\"o}bius planes.
 For $q \geq 11$, this covering array improves the size of the best-known covering arrays with the same parameters by almost 25 percent (see \cref{table:4ca3layer}). \cref{tab:sum} shows the geometric objects and corresponding constructed covering arrays.